Jordy Peffer: Dessel Sport (loan)

 In August 2018, Peffer was loaned out to Belgian First Amateur Division club Dessel.
 He made his competitive debut for the club on 24 August 2018 in a 3-1 home victory over Oud-Heverlee Leuven in the Belgian Cup, coming on as a substitute for Kevin Janssens in the 86th minute.

 Lyra-Lierse

 On 1 February 2019, Peffer was loaned out to Lyra-Lierse for the rest of the season.
 The club then announced on 10 May 2019, that they had signed the player permanently and signed a two-year contract with him from the upcoming season.

+On 1 March 2024, Peffer signed a three-year contract extension with Lyra, committing his future to the club until 2027.
+By that time, he had amassed 112 goals in 145 appearances for the club.